Carol Kirkwood: Strictly Come Dancing

 In August 2015, it was announced that Kirkwood would be taking part in the thirteenth series of Strictly Come Dancing, which began in September 2015.
 She was partnered with professional dancer Pasha Kovalev.

 Personal life

-She was married to Jimmy Kirkwood; they divorced in 2008.
-Kirkwood announced her engagement to her new partner, live on BBC Breakfast from the Chelsea Flower Show, on 23 May 2022.
+Kirkwood was previously married to Jimmy Kirkwood.
+Kirkwood announced her engagement to her new partner, Steve Randall, live on BBC Breakfast from the Chelsea Flower Show, on 23 May 2022.
+They were married at Cliveden in Taplow, Buckinghamshire on 27 December 2023.
+She lives in Bray, Berkshire.

 Awards

 Kirkwood won the TRIC award for best TV Weather Presenter in 2003, 2008, 2009 and 2012–2017.
 She received an Honorary Fellowship from Princess Anne for "contributions to broadcasting" at Inverness College, part of the University of the Highlands and Islands, on 17 November 2015.